ingageco/capacitor-site/pages/docs/ios/troubleshooting.md

 # iOS Troubleshooting Guide

-<p class="intro">Creating a 100% perfect native management tool is nearly impossible, and sooner or later you'll run into various issues with some part of the iOS workflow.</p>
+Creating a 100% perfect native management tool is nearly impossible, and sooner or later you'll run into various issues with some part of the iOS workflow.

-<p class="intro">This guide attempts to document common iOS/Xcode issues with possible solutions.</p>
+This guide attempts to document common iOS/Xcode issues with possible solutions.

 ## iOS Toolbox